 If you don’t want to use Outlook and would rather move your data from Outlook to your Google Account, use our G Suite Migration for Microsoft Outlook product instead.

 Step 1: Install and set up GSSMO

-Step 2: Set your default Outlook profile
+Step 2: Set your default profile in Outlook

 Outlook can open your G Suite profile automatically, making it easier to use GSSMO.